tsssss/geopack/README.md

     Return
     bxgsm,bygsm,bzgsm: Cartesian GSM components of the internal magnetic field in nT.
     ```

+  * `igrf_gsw`.
+Calculate the internal magnetic field from the IGRF model (http://www.ngdc.noaa.gov/iaga/vmod/igrf.html) for a given position and time, in the GSW coordinate.

+    ```
+    Example
+    bxgsw,bygsw,bzgsw = igrf_gsw(xgsw,ygsw,zgsw)

+    Input
+    xgsw,ygsw,zgsw: The given position in cartesian GSW coordinate in Re (earth radii, 1 Re = 6371.2 km).

+    Return
+    bxgsw,bygsw,bzgsw: Cartesian GSW components of the internal magnetic field in nT.
+    ```

   * `igrf_geo`.
 Calculate the internal magnetic field from the IGRF model (http://www.ngdc.noaa.gov/iaga/vmod/igrf.html) for a given position and time, in the GEO coordinate.